-Table 5 describes the menu selections and title bar options in the Vantage Workflow Portal Window client.
+Table 5 describes the menu selections and title bar options in the Workflow Portal Windows client.

-Menu Selection Description Title bar options Change Password See Changing Passwords-Windows Client Programs.
+Menu Selection Description Title bar options Change Password See Changing Passwords in Windows Client Programs.
 Logout Log out the current Vantage user.
-Change Domain See Logging onto or Changing Vantage Domains-Windows Client Programs.
+Change Domain See Logging into or Changing Vantage Domains in Windows Client Programs.
 Catalogs menu Refresh Catalog Listings Click to refresh the display of catalogs.
-Help menu About Select to display Vantage Workflow Portal product version information.
+Help menu About Select to display Workflow Portal product version information.
 Help Documentation Click this entry to toggle the display of the submenu.
 User Guide Click to display the PDF version of this guide in a separate browser window.
 Web Help Click to display the HTML version of this guide in a separate browser window.

 Table 6.
-Vantage Workflow Portal Windows Client Menus
+Workflow Portal Windows Client Menus